imranj131/advlib/README.md

 In this case, we have two options of payloads.

-For example in case 1, if the BLE advertiser data emits a packet with only company data,
+For example in case 1, the BLE advertiser data emits a packet with only company data when the arguments are defined as follows,

 ```javascript
   var payload = '03ff4c00';